Sarandë: Tourism

+The city also serves as the primary gateway to the Butrint National Park, a UNESCO World Heritage Site.
+The archaeological complex, which features an ancient Greco-Roman amphitheater, remains a highly accessible cultural attraction with an entry fee of approximately $11.

+International travel indices reflect a stable safety profile for the city and broader municipality.
+The United States Department of State classifies Albania as a Level 2 destination (consistent with Western European countries such as France and Italy), and the country holds a score of 83 out of 100 on the global Traveler Safety Index.

 Demography

 During the late Ottoman period until the Balkan Wars (1912–1913) Sarandë consisted of only a harbour and was without permanent residents.
 In 1912, right after the Albanian Declaration of Independence, the settlement had only 110 inhabitants.
 At the 1927 census, it had 810 inhabitants, but was not yet a town.
 In the 1930s, it had a good demographic development, and it is in this period that the first public buildings and the main roads were constructed.
 In 1957, the city had 8,700 inhabitants and was made the center of a district.
 The population of Sarandë was exclusively Christian.
 A Muslim community was settled in the city as part of the resettlement policies during the People's Republic of Albania (1945–1991).
 The total population is 20,227 (2011 census), (Note: The municipality of Sarandë consists of the administrative units of Ksamil and Sarandë.
 The population of the municipality results from the sum of the listed administrative units in the former as of the 2011 Albanian census.) in a total area of 70.13 km^{2}.
 The population of the former municipality at the 2011 census was 17,233.
 The population according to the civil offices, which record all citizens including those living abroad, is 41,173 (2013 estimate).